Technology Ownership as Driver for Certeo’s Business Transformation

 Moving towards technology ownership

-Certeo realised that a simple shop system would not do for the re-positioning of the brand.
-Putting technology ownership at the forefront of the new strategy, Certeo decided for a highly individualised Spryker Commerce OS solution.
+Certeo realized that a simple shop system would not do for the re-positioning of the brand.
+Putting technology ownership at the forefront of the new strategy, Certeo decided for a highly individualized Spryker Commerce OS solution.
 Ketzler told us he appreciates that Spryker offers a comprehensive commerce power bundle consisting of state-of-the-art knowledge, wide e-commerce experience and a software that enables you to do what customers want.
 All of this happens on the premise that businesses are required to actively design their own path.
 Modules can be expanded or added based on customer relevance at any given point in time.
 Ketzler contrasts this approach to shop systems that provide a set solution.
 Launching new features or implementing individual requirements through those standard shop systems usually entails purchasing additional modules or waiting for major releases.
 The Spryker Commerce OS provides shorter release cycles and allows customers to fully own their technology while also being able to develop new features themselves.

 Custom multi-store concept